frankikosl/ShootingHills/README.md

 # ShootingHills
-Shooting Hills is a 8-bit Game
+Shooting Hills is a World War I 8-bit Game